mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ##### The program is made to be run over a local network, but may be configured manually to work over the internet if wanted.
 1. #### Start the server
-  Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice
+  Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice.
 ```python
 python server.py # can also be python3 or py, depending on the OS
 ```